 ||The Mass was the center of St. Padre Pio's spirituality

 "On August 10, 1910, at the age of twenty-three, Padre Pio was ordained to the priesthood.
 The celebration of the Holy Mass was for Padre Pio, the center of his spirituality.
 Due to the long pauses of contemplative silence into which he entered at various parts of the Holy Sacrifice, his Mass could sometimes last several hours.
 Everything about him spoke of how intensely he was living the Passion of Christ.
 The parish priest in Pietrelcina called Padre Pio's Mass, 'an incomprehensible mystery.'
-When asked to shorten his Mass, Padre Pio replied, 'God knows that I want to say Mass just like any other priest, but I cannot do it.' " For the rest of the story go to the Padre Pio Devotions page here.
+When asked to shorten his Mass, Padre Pio replied, 'God knows that I want to say Mass just like any other priest, but I cannot do it.' " Padre Pio Devotions webpage

 Summary: Besides our private prayer life and spiritual practices, it is important that we also receive the sacraments.
-The Eucharist is one sacrament that we can receive regularly.
-It is of such importance that the Church calls the Eucharist "the source and summit of the Christian Life."
+The Eucharist is one sacrament that we are able we should receive regularly.
+It is of such importance that the Church calls the Eucharist "the source and summit of the Christian life."
 We need to be a member of the Church and in the state of grace to receive Jesus in the Eucharist.
 If we have committed any serious (mortal) sins, since our last good sacramental confession, the Church teaches we must first go to the sacrament of Penance (confession) before receiving the Eucharist.

 CCC1496: "The spiritual effects of the sacrament of Penance are: